solr-express/solr-express/README.md

 #### 1.4.
 FieldsParameter

-Create a fields parameter (field list in Solr 4) using the informed field list
+Create a fields parameter (field list in Solr 4) using the informed field list.

 * One by one